Israel & History

 The congress still matters because it clarifies what Zionism was in its classical political form.

-It was not only longing for the land of Israel.
-That longing predated Herzl by centuries.
-It was not only settlement activity either.
-Nor was it only a cultural awakening.
+It drew on longing for the land of Israel, which predated Herzl by centuries.
+It also drew on settlement activity and cultural awakening.

 What happened in Basel was the fusion of those impulses into an organized nationalist project.